Equal Earth projection: Characteristics and purpose

-According to the creators, the projection was created in response to the decision of the Boston Public Schools to adopt the Gall–Peters projection for world maps in March 2017, to accurately show the relative sizes of equatorial and non-equatorial regions.
-The decision generated controversy in the world of cartography due to this projection’s extreme distortion in the polar regions.
+The projection was created in response to the decision of the Boston Public Schools to adopt the Gall–Peters projection for world maps in March 2017 to accurately show the relative sizes of equatorial and non-equatorial regions.
+The decision generated controversy in the world of cartography due to that projection's extreme distortion in the polar regions.
 At that time, Šavrič, Jenny, and Patterson sought alternative map projections of equal areas for world maps, but could not find any that met their aesthetic criteria.
 Therefore, they created a new projection that had more visual appeal compared to existing projections of equal areas.